squid-cache/squid-cache.github.io/SquidFaq/CacheDigests.rst

 should simply be equal to ''added''.

-''entries:util'' is not really a significant statistic.
+'''entries:util''' is not really a significant statistic.
 At most it gives a measure of how many of the items in the store were deemed suitable for entry into the cache compared to how many were "prepared" for.

-''rej'' shows how many objects were rejected.
+'''rej''' shows how many objects were rejected.
 Objects will not be added for a number of reasons, the most common being refresh pattern settings.
 Remember that (currently) the default refresh pattern will be used for